 Enjoy the delightful scent and rich colour from the crowds of roses at many of our finest National Trust gardens across the South East this summer.

-Jonny Bass, Head Gardener at Mottisfont, explains how to make your own rose arch in an easy step by step guide.
+Jonny Bass, previously the Head Gardener at Mottisfont, explains how to make your own rose arch in an easy step by step guide.